 Inability of Shareholders to Call Special Meetings.
 Pursuant to NBI's bylaws, special meetings of shareholders may only be called by NBI's chairman of the board of directors, the president or by a majority of the board of directors.
-As a result, shareholders are not able to act on matters other than at annual shareholders meetings unless they are able to persuade NBI's chairman of the board of directors to call a special meeting.
+As a result, shareholders are not able to act on matters other than at annual shareholders meetings unless they are able to persuade NBI's chairman of the board of directors, the president or a majority of directors to call a special meeting.